HIV AIDS and Nutrition

 The following guidelines might be helpful when planning a diet for the HIV/AIDS sufferer:

-Eat a variety of foods from all food groups
+- of foods from all food groups

 Eat plenty of fruit and vegetables every day to fight infections.
 They contain vitamins and minerals which are important in the battle against HIV/AIDS.
 Try to choose different colours of vegetables and fruit and to eat at least 5 portions a day.